QiliShi/NetworkSim/README.md

 Installation
 ------------

 NetworkSim currently needs to be installed using devtools.
-The igraph and orca packages also needs to be installed.
+The igraph and orca packages also need to be installed.

 ``` r
 devtools::install_github("QiliShi/NetworkSim")